 8. Review of Guidelines- Appeal Application

-Motion by Sumerix to approve and submit to the Planning Commission for update/change version Revised 1/9/19 Motion seconded by Cook; passed 5/0 (to be submitted with non changed Site Plan Drawing Instructional and Required Information pages (2) Approved August 10, 2015
+Motion by Sumerix to approve and submit to the Planning Commission for update/change version Revised 1/9/19 Motion seconded by Cook; passed 5/0 (to be submitted with non changed Site Plan Drawing Instructional and Required Information pages (2) Approved August 10, 2015The Appeal Application will not and does not require PC approval and will not be sent to the PC.

 9. Review of Notice of Appeal Form

-Motion by Barr to approve and submit to the Planning Commission for update/change version Revised 1/9/19 Motion seconded by Cook; passed 5/0
+Motion by Barr to approve and submit to the Planning Commission for update/change version Revised 1/9/19 Motion seconded by Cook; passed 5/0.The Notice of Appeal Form will not and does not require PC approval and will not be sent to the PC.

 10. Review ZBA Rules of Procedure